-Job Upgrading and Earnings Growth for Non-college Workers, with Nathan Wilmers and Letian Zhang.
+- Job Upgrading and Earnings Growth for Non-college Workers, with Nathan Wilmers and Letian Zhang (submitting to ASR).

-Conform and Oppose through Numbers: Alternative Organizing and Formative Quantification at the International Cooperative Alliance, with Benjamin Huybrechts, Teresa Nelson, Frederic Dufays, and Noreen O’Shea.
+- Conform and Oppose through Numbers: Alternative Organizing and Formative Quantification at the International Cooperative Alliance, with Benjamin Huybrechts, Teresa Nelson, Frederic Dufays, and Noreen O’Shea (2nd R&R at JMS).

-Emerging from the Valley of Death: Ownership Form and the Realization of Science-to-Commerce Transfer (MA thesis, preparing for submission by integrating with Census data).
+- From the Valley of Death: Ownership Form and the Realization of Science-to-Commerce Transfer (MA thesis, preparing for submission by integrating with Census data).